 About Ohlone College Broadcasting

-Film, Television, and Internet Broadcasting
+Film, Television, and Video Broadcasting

-Film, Television, and Internet offers classes in film production, television production, television directing, and television editing, using both AVID non-linear editing and Final Cut Pro non-linear editing, The department teaches hands-on digital video production, using full-size Sony DV Cams, and television news production including a live weekly newscast during the spring and fall semesters, as well as an ASL (American Sign Language) live newscast.
+Film, Television, and Video offers classes in film production, television production, television directing, and television editing, using both AVID non-linear editing and Final Cut Pro non-linear editing, The department teaches hands-on digital video production, using full-size Sony DV Cams, and television news production including a live weekly newscast during the spring and fall semesters, as well as an ASL (American Sign Language) live newscast.

 Students have the opportunity to write, produce and edit their own short films which are then broadcast on Ohlone College Television ONTV Channel 28 (Comcast Cable) and streamed live to the internet at www.ohlonetv.com.
 The station broadcasts theater department productions, student-produced films and television pilots, as well as other content aimed at a college audience.